-You can use the tabcmd command-line utility to create scripts to automate administrative tasks on your Tableau Server site.
+Tableau provides the tabcmd command-line utility which you can use to automate site administration tasks on your Tableau Server site.
 For example, creating or deleting users, projects, and groups.

 Note: The tabcmd utility is included with Tableau Server, however its installer is not included.
 If you want to run it on a computer other than the primary server node, you need to download the installer from the Tableau website.
 For more information, see Install tabcmd below.

 The tabcmd installer is included on the primary node with Tableau Server versions earlier than 10.1.
 If you have Tableau Server 10.0.x or earlier, you can find TabcmdInstaller.exe in

 In this article

 When Tableau Server or Tableau Online is upgraded to a new version, if an updated version of tabcmd is required, you can download it from the Tableau Releases page on the Tableau website, to avoid issues caused by version incompatibilities.
 Using an out of date version of tabcmd can cause errors and unpredictable results.

 Open a web browser and go to the Tableau Server Releases page (do this even if you use Tableau Online).

 For Tableau Server (Windows or Linux): select the release that matches your server version.

 If the expanded information shows maintenance releases, select the latest maintenance release or the one that matches your server version.